 When we eat a calorically dense meal, our digestive system will break it down into smaller parts.
 One of these components is simple glucose.

-This will cause your blood sugar levels to spike.
-That, in turn, will result in your pancreas secreting insulin.
+This will cause your blood sugar levels to spike, resulting in your pancreas secreting insulin.

 The hormone helps blood sugar travel into cells where we can store it for later use.